Merdø

-Merdø is an island in Arendal municipality in Agder county, Norway.
+Merdø is an island in Arendal Municipality in Agder county, Norway.
 The 0.3 km2 island lies along the Skagerrak coast, near the entrance to the Galtesundet, the main shipping channel leading to the town of Arendal on the mainland.
-The islands of Tromøy and Hisøya lie to the north and northwest.
+The islands of Tromøya and Hisøy lie to the north and northwest.
 The small islands of Ærøya and Havsøya lie to the southwest.
 A part of the island is included in Raet National Park.

 History

 Graves from the Iron Age exist in two places on the island: Lakseberget and Støttavla.
 Historical records show a permanent settlement on Merdø dating back to at least the 1300s, and that the settlement occurred in close association with the ever increasing shipping traffic on the Skagerrak.
 Merdø is marked as an outport on every old Dutch maritime map since 1580, and it was one of the most important ports along the Skagerrak.
-Merdø harbor is located on the northern shore of the island of Merdø, facing the village of Revesand on the island of Tromøy, about 1 km to the north.
+Merdø harbor is located on the northern shore of the island of Merdø, facing the village of Revesand on the island of Tromøya, about 1 km to the north.
 The inn, customs station, and shipyard on Merdø are mentioned in writings from the 16th century.
 Later, a school and shops were established on the island.

-There is a well-preserved old house which is now the Merdøgaard museum, which belongs to the Aust-Agder museum in Arendal.
+There is a well-preserved old house which is now the Merdøgaard museum, which belongs to the Agder museum in Arendal.
 There are two compass designs cut into the mountains with the date 1654.
 There are also two cannons that were placed on the island in the 1700s for the defense of the town of Arendal that still can be seen.

 In the 19th century, fishermen and their families lived on the island along the sea.
 In 1900, there were 26 inhabited houses with a total of 144 residents.
 At the beginning of the 20th century, the sailing season ended and there was no longer the same need for the ports.
 The customs station was closed in 1960, the unloading station was closed in 1971, and the post office was closed in 1975.